Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 - Health and Medical Issues

 Many people are surprised to learn that there are NOT three types of Golden Retrievers, as you often will read on the internet.
 Sorry, but there is no such thing as a Canadian, American, or English Golden Retriever.
-Instead, only one Golden Retriever breed has different colorings and structures.
+Instead, there is only one Golden Retriever breed possessing different colorings and structures.

-In truth, those colorings and differences are due to the preferences of breeders for specific physical structures, including coat length and thickness, as well as for color preferences.
+In truth, those colorings and differences are due to the preferences of breeders for specific physical structures, including coat length and thickness and color preferences.

-How long, dense, and fluffy your Golden Retriever’s coat will be is essentially due to the specific traits that were chosen by the breeder.
+How long, dense, and fluffy your Golden Retriever’s coat will be is essentially due to the specific traits that the breeder chose.
 For example, breeder “A” may have chosen a paler, shorter coat that is thick or wavy.
 Breeder “B” may have opted for a reddish Golden Retriever with a long, thinner coat.

 Of, if your buying your Golden Retriever from a non-registered breeder, it again depends on the lineage of its parents and grandparents.
 In other words, if you want to know approximately how fluffy your Golden Retriever will be, then looks at its parents.

-For example, our Golden Retriever’s father was shorter with a broad, flatter head and a long gold coat.
+For example, our Golden Retriever’s father was shorter, with a broad, flatter head and a long gold coat.
 His mother was taller and lankier, with a short wavy coat.
 The result?
 Bailey is a mix.
-He has the size of his mother, the thickness of his father, and his coat is gold with white marking, mid-length and wavy.
+He has the size of his mother and the thickness of his father, and his coat is gold with white markings, mid-length and wavy.